PeterBaltov/ikbr-algo-trading/PHASE1_SUMMARY.md

 ## 📋 **What Was Accomplished**

-Phase 1 has successfully established the foundational strategy framework for the ThetaGang trading system.
+Phase 1 has successfully established the foundational strategy framework for the moneytrailz trading system.
 This phase created a sophisticated, extensible architecture that enables dynamic strategy development and management.

 ## 🏗️ **Core Components Implemented**